tsickert/discord-webhook/README.md

 This action allows users to set up a GitHub Action that calls Discord webhooks with content message and, optionally, a custom username and avatar url.

+## Recent Updates

+- Support for file uploads (v3.0.0)
+- Improved performance by reducing built times by 66% (v3.0.1)

 ## Inputs

 | Name | Required | Description |